Safe Routes to School E-News

 - A resource guide listing other audit tools, websites, checklists and pamphlets that can help residents, planners, public health and local officials create vibrant healthy neighborhoods.

-Did you know that it’s free to become a partner affiliate of the National Partnership?
-Partner affiliates with the Safe Routes to School National Partnership play an important role in advancing policy change, implementing Safe Routes to School programs, and spreading the word about critical issues, new research and best practices.
+Did you know that it’s free to become a partner affiliate of the Safe Routes Partnership?
+Partner affiliates with the Safe Routes Partnership play an important role in advancing policy change, implementing Safe Routes to School programs, and spreading the word about critical issues, new research and best practices.
 They also get involved with our networks across the country to advance policies at the state and regional level.
 Stand with us for healthy community design, safe walking and bicycling and more access to physical activity – join us today!

 Regional Update: Working toward Complete Streets in Los Angeles County